Table of Contents

 Best for: Teams already using Argo CD for GitOps that want workflow automation in Kubernetes.

 Trade-offs: Argo Workflows is a general-purpose workflow engine.
 It does not know what a test is.
 There is no concept of test suites, test results, pass/fail reporting, or test-specific artifacts.
-You will build all of that on top of it.
-For teams running a handful of automation tasks, that is manageable.
-For teams with complex test matrices across multiple environments, the custom scripting required starts to look like maintaining an internal testing platform.
-At that point you are choosing between building the thing or buying the thing.
+You build all of that on top of it.
+For a handful of automation tasks, that is manageable.
+For complex test matrices across multiple environments, the custom scripting starts to look like maintaining an internal testing platform.
+At that point you are choosing between building or buying.

 6. Sauce Labs